 How to see it now

-Experience this romantic city in depth on our 14-day Royal Rajasthan adventure where you will spend two days exploring the maze of narrow alleys and crooked lanes, as well as taking in a number of significant architectural delights including the Garden of the Maids of Honour and the imposing City Palace (the largest of all of Rajasthan).
+Experience this romantic city in depth on our Royal Rajasthan adventure allows you to explore the maze of narrow alleys and crooked lanes, taking in a number of significant architectural delights including the Garden of the Maids of Honour and the imposing City Palace (the largest of all of Rajasthan).

 7. Pondicherry – a taste of France in India